Laboratory

 Management team

 The laboratory is headed by Prof. Sandrine Courtin.
-She is supported in this mission by scientific managers for each of the four departments, as well as a technical director and an administrative and financial director.
+She is supported in this mission by scientific managers for each department, as well as a technical director and an administrative and financial director.

 Laboratory Council